If your goal is to get ripped, then you’ve probably heard about bulking and cutting cycles, right?

 This means that with less training experience your bulking and cutting cycles will be shorter, simply because when you gain muscle quicker, you’ll also add fat quicker.
-And on the other end, with more training experience the opposite will be true.
+While on the other end, with more training experience the opposite will be true.

 Now, I’m sure some of you will still wonder:

 But, Niklas… How long will they be?
 Please give me a time stamp to work with!